hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 of machine learning that's great for dealing with images called [*Convolutional Neural Networks*][convnets] (or *convnets*).
-We're then going to see how [convnets can be used to define these perceptual loss functions][neural-style-algorithm] to central to our style-transfer optimisation problem.
-We conclude with a
-[concrete implementation of the solution of the problem][neural-style-implementation] (in Keras and TensorFlow) that you can play with and extend.
+We're then going to see how [convnets can be used to define these perceptual loss functions][neural-style-algorithm] central to our style-transfer optimisation problem.
+We conclude with a [concrete implementation of the solution of the problem][neural-style-implementation] (in Keras and TensorFlow) that you can play with and extend.

 It is my hope that by starting our journey at a fairly basic place and gradually stepping up in complexity as we go along, that you get to learn something interesting no matter what your level of expertise.

 ## Convolutional Neural Networks from the ground up